EL-BID/pavimentados/README.md

                            )
 ```

->  * `video_output_file` and `image_folder_output` are optional and are only to save output video or image
-files along detections.
+>  * `video_output_file` and `image_folder_output` are optional and are only to save output video or image files along detections.
 >  * `video_from_results=True` is only to create a video from the results of the workflow.
 If it is `false`, the video will be created with unprocessed detections which is useful to test the models.
 >  * `video_detections="all"` draws detections on the images.
 Can be 'all', 'only_fails' or 'only_signals'.

-The next step is to save the results in csv format or use it for further processing.
+The results can be saved in csv format or used for further processing.

 ```
 # Save results to outputs directory